aws-controllers-k8s/test-infra/soak/README.md

     ### SOAK TEST RUNNER CONFIGURATION ###

-    # Image repository where soak test runner image will be stored.
-(This can be your personal repository.)
-Ex: 'my-ack-repo/soak-test'
+    # The public ECR repository URI where your soak test runner image will be stored.
-    # Make sure this is a public repository.
     export SOAK_IMAGE_REPO=<repository-to-store-soak-test-runner-image>

     # Image tag for soak-test-runner image.